 kiwari 木割 golden ratio

-One of the projects I worked on had a concept inspired by the Japanese shrine architecture.
-Curious as to what this is, I looked up.
+One of the projects I worked on was inspired by Japanese shrine architecture.
+Curious to understand the concept more deeply, I began researching the design principles behind it - and discovered something truly fascinating.